 “Is it the lyrics, melody, rhythm, or simply a mood?”

-The goal is not to describe the song, but to capture your current emotional impression, this will later become a reference point when comparing it with your “type-based” choice.
+This can capture your current emotional impression, and will later become a reference point when comparing it with your “type-based” choice.

-Open any music source you can access (YouTube Audio Library, Free Music Archive, Spotify/Apple, your own library, or even a tune you hum yourself).
+Open any music source you can access (YouTube Audio Library, Free Music Archive, Spotify/Apple, or even a tune you hum yourself).

 Choose one song and record your response in any way you like under “Section A” of your worksheet: